PaddlePaddle/docs/docs/install/compile/macos-compile_en.md

 #### 10. Execute cmake:

-* For users who need to compile the **CPU version PaddlePaddle** (We currently do not support the compilation of the GPU version PaddlePaddle under macOS):
+* For users who need to compile the **CPU version PaddlePaddle** (We currently do not support the compilation of the GPU version PaddlePaddle under MacOS):

     ```
     cmake .. -DPY_VERSION=3.7 -DWITH_GPU=OFF